lqxue/LitePal/README.md

 -->
 <version value="2" />
 ```
 The tables will be upgraded next time you operate database.
 A **releasedate** column will be added into **album** table and the original **price** column will be removed.
-All the data in **album** table except those removed columns will be retained.

-But there are some upgrading conditions that LitePal can't handle and all data in the upgrading table will be cleaned:
+All the data in **album** table except those removed columns will be retained.But there are some upgrading conditions that LitePal can't handle and all data in the upgrading table will be cleaned:
  * Add a field which annotated as `unique = true`.
  * Change a field's annotation into `unique = true`.
- * Change a field's annotation into `nullable = false`.

-Be careful of the above conditions which will cause losing data.

-#### 3. Save data
+ * Change a field's annotation into `nullable = false`.Be careful of the above conditions which will cause losing data.#### 3.
+Save data
 The saving API is quite object oriented.
-Each model which inherits from **LitePalSupport** would have the **save()** method for free.
+Each model which inherits from **LitePalSupport** would have the **save()** method for free.Java:

-Java:
 ``` java
 Album album = new Album();
 album.setName("album");